ideabuild2014! Too Close to Call

 - Order of presenters will be randomly determined.

 - PowerPoint presentations will be loaded on a computer/laptop provided by the venue, prior to the start of the event.
-No changes to presentations once submitted by March 18th.
+No changes to presentations once submitted.

 - Participants are encouraged to arrive early to view the room setup and check their presentation prior to the start of the event.